Ehiane/personalPorfolio/README.md

 # personalPorfolio
-Contains the HTML CSS JS and images that make the way it is.
+Contains the HTML CSS JS and images that makes the website the way it is.